Can I keep Rummy Nose Tetra with Red Cherry Shrimp?

 The key to this habitat is providing ample hiding spots for the shrimplets.
 Dense vegetation and moss can create natural barriers that the Tetras cannot penetrate, offering safe havens for the shrimplets to hide and grow.
 The choice of plants is essential here, as they must provide enough cover without hindering the movement and comfort of the Tetras.

-Using specific structures like Cholla wood, coupled with mosses that are big enough for baby shrimps to hide in but small enough for fishes to stay out, can add another layer of protection.
+Using specific structures like Cholla woodOpens in a new tab., coupled with mosses that are big enough for baby shrimps to hide in but small enough for fishes to stay out, can add another layer of protection.
 These natural elements enhance the aesthetic appeal of the tank and provide functional benefits for the shrimplets.

 The positioning of these hiding spots is also crucial.
 They must be strategically placed to offer the shrimplets easy access without exposing them to unnecessary risks.
 Observing the behavior of both the Tetras and the shrimp can provide insights into the best locations for these safe zones.